 A quick and easy 15-minute Mediterranean Vegetable Pasta recipe with ingredients you’ll most likely have in your store cupboard or pantry.
-This dish makes use of frozen Mediterranean veggies for ultimate convenience and bags of nutrition.
+This pasta dish makes use of frozen Mediterranean vegetables for ultimate convenience and bags of nutrition.
 It’s simply healthy comfort food that the whole family will enjoy!

 Summer is undoubtedly on its way here in the UK, with temperatures rising by the day.
-So, I think it’s completely understandable that I’m craving summer flavours, specifically those from the Mediterranean.
-Juicy tomatoes, sweet bell peppers, tender courgettes (zucchini) and beautiful purple aubergines (eggplant).
+So, I think it’s completely understandable that I’m craving summer flavors.
+And for me, it’s all about those gorgeous flavors of the Mediterranean.

-But, our current reality is that we’re stuck at home, and not able to get out to the supermarket for fresh produce as frequently as we’d like.
-Inevitably, for me anyway, this has meant relying heavily on my store cupboard/pantry and freezer to whip up delicious, nutritious meals.
+When I first published this recipe in 2020 I was stuck at home, and I couldn’t get to the grocery store to buy fresh produce as often as I’d have liked.
+Inevitably, that meant relying heavily on the contents of my pantry and freezer to whip up delicious, nutritious meals.

-- Buying frozen vegetables is really convenient because all the preparation is done for you.
-No washing or chopping make food prep for this recipe an absolute breeze!
+- Buying frozen vegetables is convenient since they’re prepared for you.
+So, this recipe doesn’t require any washing or chopping of vegetables, making food prep an absolute breeze!

 - Frozen vegetables are highly nutritious, often more so than their fresh counterparts.
-The nutrients in frozen vegetables are preserved because they are frozen soon after picking, locking in those all-important nutrients.
+The nutrients in frozen vegetables are preserved because they are frozen soon after picking.

 - As a bonus, frozen vegetables are often cheaper than buying fresh alternatives!
-I’ll take some of that penny-saving action!
+I’ll take some of that penny-saving action any day!

 What makes this recipe so flavourful, is the saucy nature of the Mediterranean vegetables as they defrost over the heat of the skillet.